DataDog/synthetics-test-automation-bitrise-step-run-tests/README.md

 To get started:

 1. Add this step to your workflow.
 You can see Bitrise's documentation on how to do that [here][D-1].
-You can also configure it locally by referencing this step in your `bitrise.yml`
+You can also configure it locally by referencing this step in your `bitrise.yml`.
 2. Add you API and App Keys to your secrets in Bitrise.
-Documentation on how to do that can be found [here][D-2]
+Documentation on how to do that can be found [here][D-2].
 3. Configure your step inputs ([docs][D-3]).
 You can also configure them in your `bitrise.yml`.
 The only required inputs are the 2 secrets you configured earlier.
 The rest of the possible inputs will be described later on.

 ## How to use this Step locally

-Can be run directly with the [bitrise CLI][B-3], just `git clone` this repository, `cd` into it's folder in your Terminal/Command Line and call `bitrise run test`.
+This Step can be run directly with the [bitrise CLI][B-3].

-*Check the `bitrise.yml` file for required inputs which have to be added to your `.bitrise.secrets.yml` file!*

-Step by step:
+To get sterted:

 1. Open up your Terminal / Command Line
 2. `git clone` the repository